Gauge invariant approach to nonmetricity theories and the second clock effect: Challenging the SCE

-\subsection{Challenging the SCE}
+\section{Challenging the SCE}

-There are in the bibliography points of view that are contrary to the occurrence of the SCE \cite{2clock-tomi, hobson, hobson-reply, adak-arxiv}.
-Here let us comment on \cite{2clock-tomi} and on \cite{adak-arxiv} which deal with the SCE in generalized Weyl space $W_4$ (specifically in its subsect $Z_4$), and then, in sections \ref{sect-matt-coup} and \ref{sect-inev-sce}, we shall discuss on the point of view developed in \cite{hobson, hobson-reply} where the SCE in $\tilde W_4$ is challenged.
+There are in the bibliography points of view that are contrary to the occurrence of the SCE \cite{2clock-tomi, hobson, hobson-replay, adak-arxiv}.
+Let us first comment on \cite{2clock-tomi} and on \cite{adak-arxiv} which deal with the SCE in generalized Weyl space $W_4$ (specifically in its subsect $Z_4$), and then we shall discuss on the point of view developed in \cite{hobson, hobson-replay} where the SCE in $\tilde W_4$ is challenged.